-- Range of housing types and sizes from studio to 3-bedroom and ground-oriented townhouses that contribute to more than 40 two-plus bedroom family-sized dwellings. - Enhanced accessibility in residential units with several adaptable condominiums designed for inclusivity and aging in place. - Significant cash contribution to the City's Affordable Housing Grant Fund.
+- Range of housing types and sizes from studio to 3-bedroom and ground-oriented townhouses that contribute to more than 41 two-plus bedroom family-sized dwellings. - Enhanced accessibility in residential units with several adaptable condominiums and townhouses designed to accommodate residential lifts. - Significant cash contribution to the City's Affordable Housing Grant Fund.